The Xometry app works best with JavaScript enabled!

 1. Silicones Are Non-Chemically Reactive and Have Low Thermal Conductivity

 It takes a lot of energy to break the bonds of the silicon-oxygen chains that form the polymeric skeleton of silicone molecules.
 Because most chemicals that silicones come into contact with do not have enough energy to overcome the silicone molecule’s resistance to change, there is little driving force for chemical reactions.
 Thus, silicone is considered generally non-chemically reactive.
-These stable silicone bonds are the basis for many of the desirable properties of silicone.
+These stable silicone bonds are the basis for many desirable properties of silicone, including its non-reactivity in most environments.

 Silicones generally have low thermal conductivity.
 This is because the molecular structure of silicone tends to impede the transfer of heat vibrations from one molecule to the next.
 This can be desirable for some uses of silicone, like oven mitts.
 But in other situations, the inability to efficiently transfer heat is a problem.
 In that case, thermally conductive fillers can be added to the silicone formulation to improve the heat transfer required for the intended application.